 (gg) As used in this rule, (oo) “Resource” means a facility, project, contract, or other mechanism used by a utility to provide electric energy service to the customer.

-(pp) “Resource action” means a resource change or addition proposed by a utility in a formally docketed proceeding.
+(pp) “Resource action” means a resource change or addition proposed by a utility in a formally docketed commission proceeding.

 (qq) “Risk metric” means a measure used to gauge the risk associated with a resource portfolio.
 As applied to the cost of a resource portfolio, this includes measures of the variability of costs and the magnitude of outcomes.